jrhoun/liferay-learn/docs/commerce/2.x/en/promoting-products/store-emails.md

 ## Viewing Order Communications History

-Every order logs all related email notifications.<!-- needs more detail on how to get to this tab --> To view all the emails, navigate to an Order’s Email tab.
+Every order logs all related email notifications.
+Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Orders_.
+Click on the Order ID then the _Email_ tab.
 See [Orders Information](../orders-and-fulfillment/orders/order-information.md) to learn more.

 ![Message Logs are in the Orders information.](./store-emails/images/04.png)